wingolab/wingolab.github.io/people.md

 in a family from Colombia.
 After graduating from Emory University (B.S. in Neuroscience and Behavioral Biology), she joined the lab as a Research Specialist in 2014.
 She continues to work on family-based genetic studies of Alzheimer's disease

+## **Post-Doctoral Fellows**

+### Chloe Robins, PhD.
+Dr. Robins received her PhD from the Population Biology, Ecology, and Evolution Graduate Program at Emory University.
+Her doctoral work used statistical genetic methods to investigate the evolutionary basis of human aging.
+She joined the Wingo Lab after graduation, and is now working on identifying epigenetic and proteomic changes associated with Alzheimer’s Disease.

+## **Graduate Students**

+### Ha Eun Kong, B.S.
+Ms. Kong is an M.D./Ph.D. student in [Genetics and Molecular Biology Graduate Program](http://www.biomed.emory.edu/PROGRAM_SITES/GMB/index.html) who co-mentored by Drs.
+Peng Jin and Thomas Wingo.
+The focus of her work is to identify new genetic modifiers of Fragile X Tremor Ataxia Syndrome and causes of Alzheimer's disease.

 ## **Collaborators**